 Chaperones for field trips must follow the volunteer guidelines found within the policies of the school.
-Chaperones must be registered with the school prior to attending the field trip.
-All chaperones must be provided with a detailed list of the scholars they are responsible for, emergency contact information to reach the teacher in charge, as well as scholars' parents if the need arises.
+Chaperones must be registered with the school and must have paid the chaperone fee prior to attending the field trip.
+All chaperones must be provided with a detailed list of the students they may be responsible for, emergency contact information to reach the teacher in charge, as well as students 'parents if the need arises.
 Chaperones will be selected by the teacher.